MicrosoftDocs/azure-reference-other/stream-analytics-docs/anomalydetection-changepoint-azure-stream-analytics.md

 ## Examples

-The following example assumes an event every 5 minutes and example 2 assumes an event every second.
-Confidence level is set at 75 for both models.
+In the following query sample, the first query assumes an event every 5 minutes, and the second query assumes an event every second.
+The confidence level is set at 75 for both models.

 ```SQL
 AnomalyDetection_ChangePoint(reading, 75, 72)